 Poughkeepsie is not a town that is written up in travel guides, nor do friends tell you that it is a place that one must visit.
 However, Poughkeepsie does have a marina (no place to anchor nearby) and it is just south of Hyde Park, an area with much history and reasons to visit.
 Poughkeepsie is trying.
 They have lighted their bridge, the Mid-Hudson Bridge, in a manner far surpassing the monochromatic bridges in Jacksonville.
 The lights are fiber optic and they can change colors or create moving displays of lights.

-President Roosevelt’s home and library/museum is located in Hyde Park.
+President Roosevelt’s home and library/museum are located in Hyde Park.
 The presidential home was interesting.
-Just up the road is the Vanderbuilt house, which is appropriately described as a mansion.
-FDR’s house was a home – interesting comparison in life styles and priorities.
+Just up the road is the Vanderbilt house, which is appropriately described as a mansion.
+FDR’s house was a home – interesting comparison in lifestyles and priorities.
 The museum included the 1934 Ford that he was so often photographed driving.
 An educational and enjoyable visit that is not documented by photos – forgot the camera.